venturadan/startup/notes.md

 11. not my job to know all the HTML/CSS/etc.  My job is to give mental models, work flow, how to debug/problem solve, find answers, etc.
 12. how to balance focusing on concepts/mental models with actual implementation/code?
 13. how much of this class could be done just using bubble.io (what Spencer is using for "lowcode")?
 How would the experience be different?
 What couldn't be done in bubble.io?
 How much "tax" does bubble impose for server hosting, etc.?
+14. front end vs. back end; development vs. production
+15. Two main kinds of mistakes: syntax/semantics (no big deal) vs. broken mental model (big deal)
+	1. our goal is to eliminate the second; can't eliminate the first

 ## Assignment stuff
 1. CONSOLE: xxyy